movingpandas/movingpandas/README.md

 The MovingPandas repository is hosted on [Github](https://github.com/anitagraser/movingpandas).

+For more information on individual releases, check out the [Changelog](./changelog).

 The official documentation is hosted on [ReadTheDocs](https://movingpandas.readthedocs.io).

 For an example use case, check out our [movement data exploration tutorial](./3_horse_collar.html).